S.W.A.T. (1975 TV series): Film adaptation

 A film version of the series, S.W.A.T., was released in 2003 starring Colin Farrell and Samuel L. Jackson.
 Steve Forrest has a cameo role as a police truck driver and Rod Perry (the original TV series' "Deacon" Kay) plays the father of LL Cool J's character Deacon "Deke" Kaye.

 In 2011 and 2017, two direct-to-DVD sequels titled S.W.A.T.: Firefight and S.W.A.T.: Under Siege were released; they bore little connection to the TV series, the 2003 film, or to each other.

 Television series reboot

 On May 12, 2017, a new version of S.W.A.T. starring Shemar Moore as Hondo was ordered to series by CBS.
 The new series premiered on November 2, 2017.
 This reboot series was far more successful with an eight season run and over 163 episodes.
 In 2025, a new spinoff (titled S.W.A.T.
 Exiles) was announced after the series was cancelled.

+Other media

+S.W.A.T. has inspired other media such as board and video games.
+In 1976, Milton Bradley published The S.W.A.T.
+Game, a board game based upon the television series; the objective for players is to load a team into a S.W.A.T. van to chase and apprehend suspects.